laurennmooney/OOP-basics/static-classes.md

-## Static Classes
+## Static vs Nonstatic

-### What are static classes?
+### What are static classes and methods?

-Similiarly to static fields, you can also have static classes.
+Similiarly to static fields, you can also have static classes and static methods.
 Just like static fields, static classes do NOT need to be instantiated.
+Likewise, even if the class itself isn't static, if there is a method within the class that is a static method, you can call that method without instance of the class.

 An example of a static class is the Console class.

 For example, when you use